Franz Ferdinand and his wife Sophie leaving Sarajevo Town Hall on 28 June 1914, five minutes before the

 [III.1] „Pane kadet,“ řekl, „pan obrlajtnant poslal sem ordonanc Švejka, aby mu řek, co se stalo.
 Byl jsem teď u štábního vagonu a batalionsordonanc Matušič vás hledá z nařízení pana batalionskomandanta.
 Máte hned jít k panu hejtmanovi Ságnerovi.“

-Woinovich is mentioned in connection with post-cards the 11th march company has been given as compensation for the salami they were promised.
+is mentioned in connection with postcards the 11th march company has been given as compensation for the salami they were promised.
 The author correctly states that Woinovich was head of the War Archive.
 This is revealed during the tense conversation between Hauptmann Ságner and Kadett Biegler at the Győr railway station.

 Background